 Large-scale CCUS requires the availability and flexible utilisation of a CO2 transport and storage network.
 Important challenges, however, are the time varying injection profile and dynamic storage capacity of any site within the network which need to be determined to establish its attractiveness as potential store.

 Also, from the network operator’s viewpoint, the overall cost of storing a contracted amount of CO2 needs to be considered in a dynamic, time dependent framework that respects complex engineering, economic and regulatory constraints.

-CO2Stored 2.0 - Next generation of the UK’s CO2 storage database, Heriot-Watt University
+CO2Stored 2.0 - Next generation of the UK’s CO2 storage database, British Geological Survey

 The world-leading UK national CO2 storage database CO2Stored provides freely available detailed information on more than 570 prospective storage units around the UK.
 The database has been the starting point for all recent public-private and industry storage capacity appraisals.
 It provides the first, significant step to industry and researchers to inform their plans for UK-wide industrial decarbonisation by CCUS.

 Large-scale deployment of a hydrogen energy system, Energy Institute

 The Energy Institute held a hydrogen energy transition workshop with stakeholders in hydrogen production, storage and distribution, which identified the following needs to facilitate the large-scale deployment of a hydrogen energy system: